geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-08-12-Windows-Server-2025-Review.md

 ---
 layout: post
 title:  "Windows Server 2025 review"
-description: A review of Windows Server 2025.
-What is new and what is going to be removed.
+description: A review of Windows Server 2025, Microsoft's latest server operating system.
+What is new and what is going to be removed?
 date:   2024-08-12 09:11:15 +0100
 category: on-premises
 tags: on-premises modernisation